nickzhums/track2ux/dotnet/quickstart.md

-# Welcome to .NET SDK UX Study
+# Quickstart Tutorial - Resource Management using Azure .NET SDK

 In this basic quickstart guide, we will walk you through how to authenticate to Azure using our .NET SDK and start interacting with Azure resources.
 There are several possible approaches to authentication.
 This document illustrates the most common scenario